+Seven

-Seven Steps to Improving Emotional Adjustments Post-Surgery
+Steps to Improving Emotional Adjustments Post-Surgery

-- 1. Follow your doctor's orders and recommendations.
+Follow your doctor's orders and recommendations.
 This means following the dietary changes from the start.
-Get lots of rest and take care of your physical needs. - 2.
+Get lots of rest and take care of your physical needs.

 Journal.
 I know what you are thinking.
 Journaling is boring and tedious and we don't like it, right?
 By keeping track of the foods you eat and how you feel will truly help you feel more in control emotionally and physically.
-This is especially helpful if you find that you are emotionally eating. - 3.
+This is especially helpful if you find that you are emotionally eating.

 Set realistic goals and expectations.
 For many, goals may be getting off their medication(s), walking without getting winded or the ability to cross their legs.
-So whatever your goals are make sure that you write them down and modify them as needed. - 4.
+So whatever your goals are make sure that you write them down and modify them as needed.

 Reflect on the past.
 Although it is important to move on, it's also important for patients to remember the moment when they decided to have weight-loss surgery.
-It's sort of like we have to hit our "low or bottom" to realize that we have to change. - 5.
+It's sort of like we have to hit our "low or bottom" to realize that we have to change.

 Take lots of pictures, measurements and keep your pants.
-It is important that we take pre-op pictures and post-op pictures regularly.
+It is important that we take preop pictures and post-op pictures regularly.
 This reminds us about our success.
 Measurements and pre-op clothing are important especially during the dreaded plateaus.
 We may be losing inches and it's important that we have visual aids to help us realize our success.
 Although you may be a smaller size, you may still view yourself as the larger you.
-It's important to have a visual reference point to remind us that we are losing weight. - 6.
+It's important to have a visual reference point to remind us that we are losing weight.

 Seek help.
 It is important to ask for help if you find that you are having difficulty adjusting to the many changes after surgery.
 Seek support via support groups, family, friends and/or professional counseling.
-Support groups and counseling are especially rewarding and helpful because we realize that many patients often experience the same adjustment issues and it makes us feel less isolated and alone while we travel our journey. - 7.
+Support groups and counseling are especially rewarding and helpful because we realize that many patients often experience the same adjustment issues and it makes us feel less isolated and alone while we travel our journey.

 Live life to the fullest.
 You deserve to be healthy, happy and have fun!
 Enjoy and savor every moment of your weight-loss journey.
 You deserve it.

-Lynne's Story

-I was 285 pounds at 5'4" tall.
-I had tried every diet known to man, including rigorous exercise programs, usually ending up with only a five to 10-pound weight-loss.
-I realized that my weight gain was not going to stop.

-Physically, I was hurting.
-Emotionally, I suffered from depression, and my career became a struggle.
-I was counseling in a private practice but barely had the energy to see three patients per day, often having to take a nap in between.
-I came to the realization that "I" was the one who needed to gain control and get help.
-That's a tall order coming from a psychotherapist.
-After all, we are the ones who are supposed to be helping others.
-I swallowed my pride and decided to take control of my life.
-I wanted to be free; free of this body and free to "live" life, not just exist.

-I began living my new life three years ago.
-I underwent gastric bypass surgery in Dayton, Ohio and have not looked back.
-I lost 160 pounds and went from a size 24 to a size 4/6.
-My whole life has changed.

-About the Author:

-Lynne Routsong-Wiechers, MSW, LISW, has worked in private practice counseling since 1996.
-She underwent gastric bypass in 2003 and has dedicated her practice to working with gastric bypass and obesity patients.
-She is currently a Bariatric Psychotherapist in Dayton, Ohio, providing consultation to medical professionals and speaking to the public regarding gastric bypass.